For free and confidential advice about sexting, you can get help here.

-Remember that once an image or video is shared, it is very hard to control how is it used after that.
+Lots of young people sext, but you should think carefully before you do.
+The only way to be completely legally safe when sexting is for both people to be over 18, and to consent.
+Remember that once an image or video is shared, it is very hard to control how it is used after that.

-It’s also against the the law for someone 18 or over to use a phone or the internet to:
+It’s also against the the law for someone who is 18 or over to use a phone or the internet to:

 In serious cases, you could also be placed on the NSW Child Protection Register if you are found guilty.
 This might make it difficult for you to work in jobs where you have contact with children.

 If you are under 18, the chances of you getting into trouble for sexting are lower, especially if you are sexting someone who is around your age with their permission.
 However, every situation is different.
 It’s safer if you don’t ask for, send, post online, or keep on your phone or computer nude or sexual images of someone under 18.

 If you might have committed one or more of these crimes and you are contacted by the police, we strongly recommend you get legal advice straight away.
 For free legal advice, you can contact us.
 You can also contact your local Community Legal Centre, LawAccess NSW on 1300 888 529, or the Legal Aid Youth Hotline on 1800 10 18 10.

 Most websites, phone companies and social media services have rules that apply to sending, posting or sharing child abuse material or other offensive material.
 If you break these rules the material could be removed, your account may be suspended or closed, or you may even be reported to the police.

 If you are worried about a sext someone has sent you, we recommend you: